LeaderPortfolio

 Founded Robert M. Bass Group

-Established his personal investment company, later renamed Keystone, Inc.
+Founded as a personal investment company, later renamed Keystone, Inc..

 Philanthropic Impact